Austin Non-Compete Lawyer

 I am planning on resigning soon, but I signed a non-compete when I started.
 I want to find a new job in the same field, is that possible?

-If you are in this situation, it would be best to contact a lawyer before taking further steps.
+If you are in this situation, it would be best to contact an Austin non-compete lawyer before taking further steps.
 You must review the non-compete you signed and apply the facts to better understand what it will restrict you from doing.
 If you have any doubts about moving forward from your current job because of a non-compete, it is time to consult with a Texas non-compete attorney.

 I left my job a few months ago and have since started a new job in the same field.
 My old employer is now suing me or threatening to sue me regarding a non-compete I had signed with them.
 What do I do?

-Talk to a lawyer as soon as possible!
+Talk to an Austin non-compete lawyer as soon as possible!
 There may be information in the non-compete you signed that would make your employer’s case against you very challenging for them.
 Or, you may be taking actions that are extremely harmful to you.
 You should consult with a legal professional to help you review and better understand your situation.

 I am quitting my job, and I signed a non-compete that said I cannot work for any other company in this industry in Texas.
 Is this valid?